leon-bckl/lsp-framework/README.md

 ```

 `lsp::MessageHandler::currentRequestId` can be called from inside such a callback to obtain the id of the request.

+Just like with handling requests it is also possible to send generic json messages using the non-template overloads of `MessageHandler::sendRequest`.

 ### Sending Notifications